23 fun things to do in Maitland, NSW for 2023

-Here are some things to do in Maitland NSW.
-If you’re a fan of art, culture, history and nature you’ll find plenty of things
+If you’re a fan of art, culture, history and nature you’ll be quite happy indeed.

 If you only have time in Maitland for one activity, please make it a visit to the Maitland Regional Art Gallery.

-It really is a lovely place to visit and holds the most interesting exhibitions – of both international and local artists.
+It really is a lovely place to visit and holds the most interesting exhibitions, featuring international and local artists.

 The last time I visited, there was a showcase of photographs of JKF throughout his life.
 Fascinating stuff indeed.

-The giftshop is also a lot of fun, where you can purchase funky jewellery, homewares, reasonably priced art books, local Indigenous works and cards, some featuring icons of the local area.
+The gift shop is also a lot of fun.
+Here you can purchase funky jewellery, home wares, reasonably priced art books and local Indigenous works and cards, some featuring icons of the local area.

-Grab a bite to eat at the Seraphine Café
+2. Grab a bite to eat at the Seraphine Cafe

 It’s got one of the most varied menus of any establishment within the area and I’ve never had a bad meal or drink there.